BenjV/SYNO-packages/README.md

 If you upgrade to DSM 7 and did not do it this way, the packages will try to recover the database and config.
 No garantee it will succeed.

-Permissions to shares where your downloader puts the video's must be granted via the "system internal user" sc-medusa/ If you use postprocessing to copy or move video's the share where you want to put the files must also be given permissions to the same user.
+Permissions to shares where your downloader puts the video's must be granted via the "system internal user" sc-medusa.

-If you have existing folders and files on an existing share, don't forget also to grand prermissions recursively to that user with FileStation.
+If you use postprocessing to copy or move video's the share where you want to put the files must also be given permissions to the same user.

 For details see:
 https://github.com/SynoCommunity/spksrc/wiki/Permission-Management